Mortgage rates keep on marching lower and lower, with new records broken seemingly every week.

 But with all the fervor surrounding mortgage rates, some lenders are playing the “how low can we appear to go” game.

-But guess what?
-That absurdly low rate isn’t really as low as it seems.
+Guess what?
+That absurdly low mortgage rate you saw advertised isn’t really as low as it seems.

-Typically, when you see a rate that’s beating the pants off the national average, mortgage points must be paid.
+Typically, when you see a rate that’s beating the pants off the national average, and all other lenders, mortgage points must be paid.

 And when the rate is really, really low, it usually means multiple mortgage points must be paid.